 The Student Government Association (SGA), through the assistant director of Diversity Outreach, established a core advisory board comprised of eight students from diverse, inclusive backgrounds.
-Students were and social justice issues.
+Students were recommended to serve based on their interest and involvement in diversity and social justice issues.
 The board is intended to bridge the gap between SGA and student organizations that represent diverse backgrounds, and to inform SGA about issues related to campus climate and make recommendations for programming.